 - Doesn’t have allows you to filter emails that are missing specific keywords and phrases in the body.

-- Size refers to the total size of the email, including the attachment.
+- Size refers to the total size of the email, including the attachment (see our post on the Gmail attachment size limit).
 You may want to use this in combination with the “Has attachment” option.

 - Date within only appears when you access this option from Search; it bears no relevance on the filter you eventually create.